 Winter in New England can bring some pretty brutal weather that can include snow, ice, sleet and freezing rain.
 With each winter storm comes the potential for a slip and fall accident that could seriously injure you or someone you love.

-Slip and fall accidents caused by ice, snow or other winter precipitation have some specific legal issues that other types of personal injury cases do not have.
 It is important that you contact an attorney immediately in order to protect your rights.
 An experienced personal injury attorney, like the attorneys at Law Offices of Mark E. Salomone & Morelli, can make sure these requirements are met so that you can receive the maximum recovery for your case.

 Private Property vs. City Property